Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Getting-Started.md

 Please read through the [prerequisites](Deployment/0-Prerequisites.md) to make sure you have all you need before you begin.

-If you have not already installed the MLA app, please follow the [installation guide](Deployment/Standard-Install.md).
+If you have not already installed the SLA app, please follow the [installation guide](Deployment/Standard-Install.md).

 ## Default Mode

-Default mode runs MLA authentication in a InPrivate/Incognito window.
+Default mode runs SLA authentication in a InPrivate/Incognito window.
 It also uses all of the configured database settings and can't be overridden.
 The majority of the time, this is what should be run.
-Please reach out to Moot or your security department if other options are required.
+Please reach out to SHI or your security department if other options are required.

 1. Double click the desktop icon titled `Run License Analytics`